 I. VISION FOR THURSTON COUNTY

 People have chosen to live and work in Thurston County for many reasons.
 The county provides a diversity of environments and lifestyle choices such as urban, rural, and small town, all within a short distance of one another.
+The County is a vibrant community that ensures the health, safety, and wellbeing of generations to live, work, and play.
 The wholesome quality of life offered by the county includes a clean environment, job opportunities, easy access to work, recreation and shopping, regional health facilities, education and cultural activities, a variety of human services and a peaceful, uncrowded atmosphere.

-Thurston County is anticipating continued high growth.
-That growth presents a challenge for the future.
-The county seeks to maintain and enhance its quality of life while achieving the benefits of growth and minimizing any negative side effects.
-The vision for Thurston County defines the future toward which the county is moving.
-It identifies how the county will respond to growth and change.
-This vision is expressed in terms of the following value statements.
+Thurston County is anticipating continued high growth over the next two decades.
+That growth presents a challenge for the future as the county seeks to maintain and enhance its quality of life while achieving the benefits of growth and minimizing any negative side effects.
+The vision for Thurston County defines the future toward which the county is moving, and identifies how the county will respond to growth and change.
+The desired future for the Thurston County community is described in these 6 broad themes from the Thurston County Strategic Plan:

+Thriving Individuals, Families, and Communities: Thurston County is striving to support positive health outcomes for all by addressing the social determinants of health that currently lead to significant health inequities.
+We will seek to provide access to affordable, adequate, and safe housing for all, as we know that a safe place to sleep is essential for wellbeing and that a loss of well-being can also cause a loss of housing.
+The County is working to be prepared for emergencies and disasters, with disaster resilient businesses, residents, and County government, as well as a responsive and effective emergency medical services system.
+Our desired natural environment will support healthy people and communities by providing clean, safe water to drink and air to breathe, as well as access to opportunities for physical recreation and the enjoyment of nature.

+A Prosperous Economy that Benefits All: Thurston County has a diverse economy, including state and local government, national and international trade, agriculture and farming, tourism, and natural resource development.
+Our desired future economy will offer more equitable access to opportunities for employment and alleviate poverty, with more residents able to find living wage jobs without driving outside the county to reach their place of employment.
+The County’s long-term planning, infrastructure investments, and direct services support economic development indirectly by serving businesses as well as residents.
+While the County’s direct investments to support economic development are currently used to fund the work of key partners, our desire is to take a more hands-on and proactive role in shaping the region’s economy in the future.